leonlinsx/minimal-mistakes/_pages/about-me.md

 *I also believe:*
   * Understanding [incentives](https://fs.blog/2016/03/distorting-power-of-incentives/ "Munger on incentives") is key to understanding behaviour.
 Incentive alignment is critical for ideal outcomes
   * Improving [processes and frameworks](https://25iq.com/2016/10/01/a-dozen-things-you-can-learn-by-reading-the-success-equation-by-michael-mauboussin/ "Mauboussin on process") is necessary to make better decisions, particularly for outcomes highly influenced by luck.
 I like lists and [checklists](http://atulgawande.com/book/the-checklist-manifesto/ "Atul Gawande checklist manifesto") too
-  * We should have a [regret minimisation framework,](https://awealthofcommonsense.com/2016/10/the-jeff-bezos-regret-minimization-framework/ "Bezos on regret minimisation") and we usually regret things we missed out on rather than things we tried
+  * We should have a [regret minimisation framework,](https://awealthofcommonsense.com/2016/10/the-jeff-bezos-regret-minimization-framework/ "Bezos on regret minimisation") keeping in mind we usually regret things we missed out on rather than things we tried
-  * We should be less judgemental
+  * We should be less judgemental and be less offended
   * The world has too much noise and too little signal, and we're often fooled by randomness

 ### My interests